damian-murphy/Project67/README.md

 # Project67
 The Projects File

-Ideas, suggestions and other products of an overactive mind
+A flask/python project to help me track my ideas, suggestions and other products of an overactive mind.